dominikrys/dominikrys.github.io/content/posts/squid-transparent-proxy/index.md

 http_port 3128 intercept
 ```

-The `http_access` parameter should ideally be narrowed down as described in the [Squid documentation](http://www.squid-cache.org/Doc/config/http_access/), but to eliminate potential errors we will permit anything to access the proxy.
+The `http_access` parameter should ideally be narrowed down as described in the [Squid documentation](http://www.squid-cache.org/Doc/config/http_access/), but to eliminate potential errors, we will permit anything to access the proxy at this point.

 The `http_port` states which port Squid will listen at, for which we keep the default `3128`.
 We will redirect traffic to this port using `iptables` soon. `intercept` is needed to make Squid act as a transparent proxy.